phalcon/documentation/docs/db-models-relationships.md

     }
 }
 ```
 In the example above, we have a `Part` that has a relationship with one or more `Part` objects.
 Each `Part` can consist of other parts that construct it.
-As a result we end up with a self join relationship.
+As a result, we end up with a self-join relationship.
 For a telephone `Part` we have the following children:

 ```php
 <?php